Memorable moments from every year in Grammy history

 1964: Barbra, Barbra, Barbra!

 Now a fixture at the Grammy Awards, Barbra Streisand made her first appearance at the 1964 ceremony as a young 20-something.
 She took home two gramophones that evening, for Album of the Year and Best Female Vocal Performance.
-Today, the talented songstress has nearly a dozen gramophones lining her shelves, but these first two, for “The Barbra Streisand Album” surely hold a special place in her heart.

 [Pictured: Promotional photo of Barbra Streisand in 1966.]